tHeStRyNg/algorithmic_rsi_storm/README.md

 ## ALGORITHMIC - RSI STORM
-EA that uses RSI as main entrypoint and has the following features:
+EA that uses RSI as main entrypoint with crossover on MA and has the following features:
  - 26 FX Instruments with possibility to input
  - Trailing Stops
  - Take Profit